 • Lime juice: Fresh lime juice brightens up the flavors in this skillet potato dish.

 • Boil 6 medium-sized gold potatoes.
-Simply peel the potatoes and boil them whole until they are fork tender, but not completely cooked through.
+Simply peel the potatoes and boil them whole until fork-tender, but not completely cooked through.
 (They will have a few minutes in the skillet to finish cooking.)

 • Sauté the spices.
 Warm extra virgin olive oil in a large skillet over medium heat until shimmering.
 Add 2 minced garlic cloves, 1 teaspoon red pepper flakes, and 2 teaspoons coriander seeds.
-Cook for a couple of minutes before adding 2 teaspoons turmeric powder.
-If you decide to use 1 teaspoon coriander powder instead of seeds, add them here as well.
-Pour in the juice of 1 lime.
+Cook for a couple of minutes before adding 2 teaspoons of turmeric.
+If you decide to use 1 teaspoon coriander powder instead of seeds, add it here as well.
+Squeeze in the juice of 1 lime.

 Potatoes not only adopt the flavors they are paired with, but they also lend themselves to different cooking methods.
 I prefer to boil and saute them, but feel free to experiment with your own technique.